 Qualifying round: The 33 teams not involved in the Futsal World Cup elite round competed in mini-tournaments.
 The nine group winners progressed direct to the qualifying group stage.
 The nine runners-up and the five third-placed teams with the best record against the top two in their section went to the qualifying round play-offs.

 Qualifying round play-offs: The 14 teams competed in two-legged ties for the remaining seven qualifying group stage spots.

-Play-off: The two runners-up who do not progress from the qualifying group stage will meet home and away, with a draw to determine the order of ties.
-The winners will join the other 15 contenders in the finals.
+Play-off: The two runners-up who did not progress from the qualifying group stage (Serbia and Belarus) met home and away, with a draw having determined the order of ties.
+The winners, Serbia, join the other 15 contenders in the finals.

 The 10,500-seater arena opened in 2012 and as well as staging major indoor sports it is a leading concert venue.